ChrisSargent/Sticky-Pixel-Site/readme.md

 # Development

-- Run `gulp dev`.
+- Run `yarn start`.
 This compiles the Jekyll HTML, SASS CSS and Concats JS Files and launches a BrowserSync session so we can make live changes to the html and sass code.

 # Build

-- Run `gulp build`: For an optimised build which does the same as the above but with minified and autoprefixed code etc. and also critical, inlined-css.
+- Run `yarn build`: For an optimised build which does the same as the above but with minified and autoprefixed code etc. and also critical, inlined-css.
-- Run `gulp prod`: For an optimised build which does the same as the above but with also critical, inlined-css.

-# Images

-- Run `gulp images` to minify and copy images to the `dist` folder

-# Fonts

-- Copy the `assets/fonts` folder to the `dist` folder